mattbellis/PHYS-3330/raw-content/tt-edit-lab4-raw.md

 ![Op-amp "black-box" schematic](../resources/lab4fig/op-amp-theory.png){#fig:opamp-schem width="15cm"}

 The op-amp has two inputs (inverting and non-inverting) and one output.
-It can be thought of as a *black box* (as seen in Figure @fig:opamp-schem) which has an internal voltage source that is controlled by the potential difference between the non-inverting input and the inverting input.
+It can be thought of as a "black-box" (as seen in Figure @fig:opamp-schem) which has an internal voltage source that is controlled by the potential difference between the non-inverting input and the inverting input.
 The op-amp's output is the difference between the inputs times **the open-loop gain** $A$.

 $$V_\text{out} = A (V_+-V_-)$$